 Ready to get started but not quite sure where to start?
 Nearpod has lots of virtual reality lessons that are ready-to-go.
 Here is a list of seven favorites that includes a link to explore plenty more.

 A must-have tool for taking students on virtual college tours is YouVisit.
-This can be a game changer for students who might not be able to visit a particular campus or just want to learn more about a new place.
+This can be a game changer for students.
+Especially if they might not be able to visit a particular campus.
+Or if they just want to learn more about a new place.

 I shared Thinglink on a popular list of Google Cardboard favorites last summer and today they’ve announced the release of Teleport 360 Editor.
 Here’s part of the announcement from their press release: “Teleport 360 Editor is the first app of its kind that allows users as young as first graders to easily create dynamic, information-rich 360° experiences for mobile VR in minutes.
 The Teleport 360 Editor is available today for premium ThingLink users via iTunes and coming soon to Google Play.”

 In addition to checking out New York Times VR, another news organization with virtual reality content is the BBC.
-They have lots of videos hosted on YouTube making it easy to pop into a Google Cardboard or explore on a larger device with students.
+They have lots of videos hosted on YouTube.
+This makes it easy to pop into a Google Cardboard or explore on a larger device with students.

 One last Google Cardboard tool to explore is Discovery Channel VR.
 With this fantastic app, you can access lots of great content from the Discovery Channel.